GSA-TTS/touchpoints-site/faq.md

         <a href="{{ site.baseurl }}/terms/">Terms of Service</a>
         for more information.
       </p>

-      <h3 id="is-the-feedback-anonymous">Is the feedback anonymous?</h3>

-      <p>Touchpoints forms that do not ask for any Personally Identifiable Information (PII) cannot be used to identify an individual.</p>

-      <h3 id="are-members-of-the-public-required-to-provide-feedback">Are members of the public required to provide feedback?</h3>

-      <p>No. Submitting feedback is optional.</p>

       <h3 id="what-languages-are-available-for-the-public-to-submit-feedback">What languages are available for the public to submit feedback?
       </h3>